-Data streaming (also referred to as 3D decomposition) is similar to database decomposition in the sense that it allows the application to divide the scene among multiple pipes and then composite the partial results to give the final rendering.
+Data streaming (also referred to as 3D decomposition) is similar to database decomposition in that it allows the application to divide the scene among multiple pipes and then composite the partial results to give the final rendering.
 But, in this case, the composition is done using a series of successive compounds for each frame, as shown in Figure 10.
+For frame N+1, channel stream::1 draws the first quarter of the database, which is copied to channel stream::2 at the beginning of the next frame.
+During frame N+2, channel stream::2 draws the second quarter of the database on top while channel stream::1 starts a new frame.
+At frame N+4, the destination channel channel finishes drawing the last quarter and displays the frame started three time steps ago.

 Like DPLEX decomposition, this scheme also has a latency of (pipes - 1) frames-that is, there will be a (pipes - 1) frames delay between a user input and the corresponding output frame.
 As shown in Figure 10, this latency is due to successive compounds at each frame.
 You must wait for (pipes - 1) frame computations before the final rendering is displayed.
 Each compound needs to read only one source image.
 Consequently, this keeps graphics I/O consumption low while performance scaling is achieved by pipelining the rendering in parallel across the pipes.